11. The Bishop’s Answer

 BETTY: Sounds nice.

 JACK: Uncle Hank was a good man.
 Patient.
 Kind.
 He loved the outdoors and thought everyone should know as much about wilderness living as possible.
 He was an avid hunter, but he was reverent.
 He loved animals.
 He loved dogs.
 He always had a dog by his side.
 So I was thrilled when he told me that I could bring my dog… when I was 12 years old… Her name was Lucy.
 She was an English Mastiff.
 Massive dog, but a tender companion.
 I had her from the time she was a puppy.
 She was only three years old.
-The night before we left, that last night… we were all sitting around the fire.
+The night before we left to go back home, that last night… we were all sitting around the fire.
 Suddenly, Lucy let out a squeal.
 We didn’t know what bit her, but she was bleeding from her left hind leg.
 She wouldn’t walk.
 Uncle Hank tried to lift her to bring her inside, but trying to heft 180 pounds of dog when she was in pain… Nah.
 So Uncle Hank and I ran into the cabin to get an anesthetic and some bandages.
 That’s when we heard the shot.
 We ran back outside.
 William was standing over Lucy.
 The .22 revolver was still pointed at her head.
 William looked at me before he squeezed the trigger again.
 “Needed to make sure,” he said.

 BETTY: Fucking hell!